-Rakell, Getzlaf keep rolling as Ducks drop Blues, 2-1
+Getzlaf, Rakell keep rolling as Ducks drop Blues, 2-1

 ANAHEIM, Calif.
+(AP) -- The Anaheim Ducks are finding their best form with the playoffs looming, and captain Ryan Getzlaf exemplifies the steady improvement on display.

-(AP) -- Rickard Rakell scored his 30th of the season, Ryan Getzlaf added a short-handed goal and the Anaheim Ducks defeated the St. Louis Blues 2-1 on Wednesday night.
+Getzlaf had a short-handed goal and an assist that set up Rickard Rakell's 30th of the season as the Ducks defeated the St. Louis Blues 2-1 on Wednesday night.

-Jonathan Bernier made 26 saves for his fourth straight win as Anaheim passed Calgary for second place in the Pacific Division.
+Jonathan Bernier made 26 saves for his fourth straight win to help Anaheim pass Calgary for second place in the Pacific Division.
 The Flames' 10-game winning streak ended with a 5-2 loss to Boston.

+''Whether you win or lose is kind of irrelevant to us,'' Getzlaf said. ''We want to build something.
+We want to play well.
+It's not about the streaks, it's more about the way we're playing and the consistency we can play with.''

+Getzlaf has been more than consistent coming out of the bye week, compiling 12 points in six games since the mandatory time off.

 Ivan Barbashev scored his third career goal and Jake Allen made 20 saves, but the Blues' five-game winning streak was stopped.